 Libya continues to be a place with very little political stability.
 Much of the country is ruled by militias linked to the official government (in the West of the country) or by the Libyan National Army (in the East), with strong Islamist influences in both cases.
 Due to lawlessness, Christians can easily be targets for violence and death.

 Christianity seems impossible in Libya.
 But God is the God of the impossible.
 Please pray that these strongholds are broken down, and more and more Libyans will courageously choose Jesus – knowing that He is worth the cost.

 What’s life like for Christians in Libya?

 Please keep praying for your brothers and sisters in Libya.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.